casper-borretzen/casper-borretzen.github.io/_posts/2024-06-08-roguelike-devlog6.md

 }
 ```

-### Alternative algorithm
+### Extra
 ---

 Here is an alternative shadowcasting algorithm based on [What the Hero Sees: Field-of-View for Roguelikes](https://journal.stuffwithstuff.com/2015/09/07/what-the-hero-sees/) by [Bob Nystrom](https://x.com/munificentbob).

-But this implementation isn't 100% complete and needs some more work (since I so far couldn't get corners of rooms to be set as visible properly).
+But this implementation isn't 100% complete and needs some more work (since so far I couldn't get corners of rooms to be set as visible properly).

 <div class="block-title">Player.cs:</div>